cefop/BobbleMixNextJs/HELP.md

-> Resilve postgres PID already in use
+> Resolve error postgres PID already in use

 ```sh
 docker stop $(docker ps -a -q)